drajer-health/eCRNow/AppConfigurationDocument.md

-# 1. Introduction to Custom Query and Default Query #
+# 1. Introduction #

 The eCRNow App can be configured for a healthcare setting following the instructions in the document

 https://github.com/drajer-health/eCRNow/blob/Release-3.0/documents/eCR%20Now%20App%20Configuration%20Guide_Release3.0.docx

 # 2. Application.Properties available for configuration #

+This section describes configuration properties typically performed for all health care settings and are not something that would be changed through the UI or APIs.

 ## 2.1 DataBase configuration ##